Skip to content

 If you want to use Basic Auth with Fastly on Ibexa Cloud, please see Enable basic-auth on Fastly.

-Invalidating Varnish cache using tokens
+Invalidating Varnish cache by using tokens

 In setups where the Varnish server IP can change (for example, on Ibexa Cloud), you can use token-based cache invalidation through ez_purge_acl.